Dedeepya-K/to-do-Application/README.md

 # Features
 * Gives user an option to submit their task.
-* Editing task option is provided.
+* Edit task option is provided.
 * Deletion of Task is also possible.

 # end points for todos: